 - 7.1 Do comply with Procurement document instructions.
 Failure to do so may lead to disqualification. - 7.2 Do provide the Bid on time, and in the required format.
-Remember that the date/time given for a response is the last date that it can be accepted; we are legally bound to disqualify late submissions.
-Unless formally requested to do so by UK SBS e.g. Emptoris system failure - 7.3 Do ensure you have read all the training materials to utilise e-sourcing tool prior to responding to this Bid.
+Remember that the date/time given for a response is the last date that it can be accepted; we are legally bound to disqualify late submissions. - 7.3 Do ensure you have read all the training materials to utilise e-sourcing tool prior to responding to this Bid.
 If you send your Bid by email or post it will be rejected. - 7.4 Do use Microsoft Word, PowerPoint Excel 97-03 or compatible formats, or PDF unless agreed in writing by the Buyer.
 If you use another file format without our written permission we may reject your Bid. - 7.5 Do ensure you utilise the Emptoris messaging system to raise any clarifications to our ITQ.
-You should note that we will release the answer to the question to all Bidders and where we suspect the question contains confidential information we may modify the content of the question to protect the anonymity of the Bidder or their proposed solution - 7.6 Do answer the question, it is not enough simply to cross-reference to a 'policy', web page or another part of your Bid, the evaluation team have limited time to assess bids and if they can't find the answer, they can't score it.

-7.7 Do consider who who the Contracting Authority is and what they want - a generic answer does not necessarily meet every Contracting Authority's needs.

-7.8 Do reference your documents correctly, specifically where supporting documentation is requested e.g. referencing the question/s they apply to.

-7.9 Do provide clear, concise and ideally generic contact details; telephone numbers, emails and fax details.

-- 7.10 Do complete all questions in the questionnaire or we may reject your Bid. - 7.11 Do check and recheck your Bid before dispatch.
+You should note that typically we will release the answer to the question to all bidders and where we suspect the question contains confidential information we may modify the content of the question to protect the anonymity of the Bidder or their proposed solution - 7.6 Do answer the question, it is not enough simply to cross-reference to a 'policy', web page or another part of your Bid, the evaluation team have limited time to assess bids and if they can't find the answer, they can't score it. - 7.7 Do consider who your customer is and what they want a generic answer does not necessarily meet every customer's needs. - 7.8 Do reference your documents correctly, specifically where supporting documentation is requested e.g. referencing the question/s they apply to. - 7.9 Do provide clear and concise contact details; telephone numbers, e-mails and fax details. - 7.10 Do complete all questions in the questionnaire or we may reject your Bid. - 7.11 Do check and recheck your Bid before dispatch.

-What makes a good bid - some simple do not's 🛞
+What makes a good bid - some simple do not's \otimes